What Is a Variable Interest Rate & How Does It Work?

 Understanding how interest works is an important part of comparing borrowing options in Australia.
 If you’re researching loans, you’ve probably come across the question: what is a variable interest rate, and how is it different from a fixed rate?

-(If you’d like to read more about how rates work generally, you may find this helpful: What is an interest rate? https://www.credit24.com.au/blog/what-is-interest-rate)
+If you’d like to read more about how interest rates work generally, you may find this helpful:

 What is a variable interest rate?

-A variable interest rate is an interest rate that can go up or down over the life of a loan.
-If the rate changes, your repayment amount may also change.
-This can make the cost of the loan less predictable over time compared with a fixed rate.
+A variable interest rate is an interest rate that can change over the life of a loan.
+If the interest rate changes, your repayment amount may also change depending on the loan terms.

-Key characteristics of variable interest rates:
+Key characteristics of variable interest rates

 How do variable interest rates work?